 Since the Alice v.
 CLS Bank decision in 2014, owners of software-related inventions have had a difficult time establishing that their technologies should be considered patent-eligible subject matter.
 Under this decision and its progeny, patent examiners and courts alike had been finding that many types of software-related inventions were patent-ineligible abstract ideas, leaving patent owners with limited options to push back.

 Fortunately, several recent developments seem to be re-opening the doors of the Patent Office to software-related inventions.

 As the pendulum of patent eligibility swings back toward more openness, software innovators should ensure that their patent strategies are aligned with the new direction of the law.

-Our program will review these new developments and provide guidance for how institutional technology managers, startup executives, and other IP decision-makers can find opportunities in the changing landscape.
+Our program, "Recent Developments in Software Patent Law: Do recent court decisions signal a software patent resurgence?" will review these new developments and provide guidance for how institutional technology managers, startup executives, and other IP decision-makers can find opportunities in the changing landscape.
 Topics will include:

 Patent attorney David Sheldon will present this COJK-hosted program.

 To receive a recording of this presentation, please contact us at firstname.lastname@example.org.